America's Least Wanted

 America's Least Wanted is the full-length debut album by American rock band Ugly Kid Joe, released in September 1992.
 The title is a parody of the famous phrase "America's Most Wanted".
 It is the band's only album to feature drummer Mark Davis.

 The album was a commercial success, charting three singles on the Mainstream Rock Tracks ("Neighbor", "Busy Bee" and "Cats in the Cradle").
 "Everything About You" peaked at No. 3 in the UK Singles Chart and at No. 9 in the Billboard Hot 100.
 "Cats in the Cradle" (a 1974 folk rock song by Harry Chapin), also made the Billboard Hot 100, peaking at number six, earning the album two top 10 Billboard hit singles.
 The latter song also made it to No. 11 on the Top 40 Mainstream.
-As of 1995, the album has been certified double platinum.
+As of 1995, the album has been certified double platinum in both the United States and Australia.

 Album information

 Two of the songs had previously been included on the band's 1991 debut EP As Ugly as They Wanna Be though some small changes were made for this album: "Madman" was given a new vocal track while "Everything About You" was given a spoken intro by actress and then Saturday Night Live cast member Julia Sweeney as her questionably gendered character, Pat.
-It had previously been included in the SNL-based movie Wayne's World, which was released seven months before.
+The rhythm guitar parts of both songs originally played by Roger Lahr on the debut EP were replaced by those of Dave Fortman—Lahr was present at the time of album's recording process and left the band halfway.
+However, he is credited in the song "Come Tomorrow" and is included in the album's liner notes, as the band thanked him for spending his time with them.
+"Everything About You" had previously been included in the SNL-based movie Wayne's World, which was released seven months before.
 Pat also appeared in the video for "Neighbor."

 The difference between CD and LP versions of this album is that the song "Goddamn Devil" appears as its first track on the B-side.